kramiv/RemoteProjectRemo/README.md

 I will be figuring out a way to deploy some basic websites that will be easier to look at than this repo.

-I think I want to learn scala and try to deploy a full-stack app using just scala and aws. something primarily with those. https://stackshare.io/stackups/cplusplus-vs-scala
+I think I want to learn scala and try to deploy a full-stack app using just scala and aws. something primarily with those. probably start with just read and click functionality.

+At some point, I want to review C++ and do some data structures + algorithms with it.

+practice scaling some app and measuring performance using some tool.

+https://stackshare.io/stackups/cplusplus-vs-scala

 Scala is a sibling to Java.
 Aws is a very common technology right now as well.